joelsonejr/udemy-react/notes/classNotes.md

 ![Props are read only](./img/props02.png);

 Props are read only.
-If you need to mutate props, it has to be done using State.
+If you need to mutate props, it has to be done using State.a

 Props are basically objects.
 And when you copy an object, and mutate a copy, the original object will also be changed, afecting the behaviour of the parent